Skip to content

 Brugnera: Home to the Villa Varda & Park

 Brugnera, on the map, is a district of the Province of Pordenone in the autonomous region of Friuli Venezia Giulia in northeastern Italy.
-A commune of a little more than 9,000 residents, this town is blessed with a significant share of Italian attractions that are a must-visit at least once in a lifetime.
+With a population of slightly more than 9,000, this town is blessed with a significant share of Italian attractions that are a must-visit at least once in a lifetime.
 The Villa Varda and its park are among those highlights.

 How to Reach Brugnera?